Pathways to Success After Homelessness

 Thanks to Pathways' support now I have housing, SSI and a positive relationship with my kids.- Alana

-Pathways to Success After Homelessness provides supportive housing and mental health services for those with psychiatric disabilities and long-term or cyclical homelessness.
-Staff uses a harm reduction “whatever it takes” approach to support members in meeting their desired goals.
-Families with children are offered culturally diverse supportive services so they can stay together and be part of the community.
+Pathways to Success After Homelessness (Pathways) provides supportive housing and mental health services for those with psychiatric disabilities and long-term or cyclical homelessness.
+Staff uses a harm reduction “whatever it takes” approach to support members reach their desired goals.
+Families with children are offered culturally-diverse supportive services so they can stay together and be active members of their community.

-Pathways is funded by MHSA as a full service partnership providing comprehensive, integrated mental health services including housing for 350 individuals a year.
-Pathways serves children and their families, young adults aged 18 to 25, adults 26 – 59 and older adults, aged 60 or more.
+Pathways is funded by MHSA as a full-service partnership that provides comprehensive, integrated mental health services, including housing, for 360 individuals a year.
+Pathways serves children and their families, young adults aged 18 to 25, adults 26 to 59 and older adults, aged 60 or more.

-Program outcome goals are for clients to maintain housing; children will attend school or quality day care; transition age youth and adults will be employed whenever appropriate at the level of their ability; and older adults will be actively engaged in ways that enhance their independence and decrease isolation.
+Program outcome goals are for clients to obtain and maintain housing; reduce hospitalizations; reduce use of emergency departments, reduce incarceration.
+Children will attend school or quality day care; transition age youth and adults will be employed whenever appropriate at the level of their ability; and older adults will be actively engaged in ways that enhance their independence and decrease isolation.
+Additional outcomes include ensuring linkage to appropriate benefits and linkage to medical and dental care.

 Before Katrina moved into Ardenaire Apartments, she spent a decade living in a two-door car, a van, and rooms funded by the state.